 This main page is where you’ll find sections with a variety of topics and articles related to tweeter speakers.
 There’s some great info here to help answer your questions.

 A tweeter is a type of loudspeaker unit especially designed to produce high-frequency musical audio (also called a treble speaker).
 Tweeters are helpful for great sound as they can more efficiently (and accurately) provide treble sound that many speakers cannot or have poor performance with.

-Tweeter speakers have a frequency output range that’s typically approximately 3 kiloHertz to 20kiloHertz, the upper limit of human hearing.
-Tweeter speakers can be used as an add-on alongside existing full range speakers for additional high-frequency sound performance, although they’re typically part of a 2-way or 3-way speaker system.
+Tweeter speakers typically have a frequency output range from about 3 kiloHertz to 20 kiloHertz, the upper limit of human hearing.
+Tweeters can be used as an add-on alongside other full range speakers for additional high-frequency sound performance, although they’re typically part of a 2-way or 3-way speaker system.

-As tweeters are sensitive to lower frequencies which can cause distortion and even damage, nearly all require the use of a high pass crossover to prevent the application of midrange and bass frequencies from reaching them.
+As tweeters are sensitive to lower frequencies which can cause distortion and even damage, nearly all require a high pass crossover to prevent midrange and bass frequencies from reaching them.

-While more exotic designs exist, the most common have a traditional electromagnetic design that resembles that of other speaker types.
-However, tweeters use a smaller cone or dome size due to the smaller wavelength of high frequency audio.
+While more exotic designs exist, the most common have a traditional permanent magnet and voice coil assembly just like other standard speaker types.
+However, they use a smaller cone or dome size due to the smaller wavelength of high frequency audio.